syncfusion-content/javascript-docs/js/Gantt/Filtering.md

 ## Filtering multiple columns dynamically

 It is possible to filtering multiple columns dynamically by using the [`filterContent`](/api/js/ejgantt#methods:filtercontent) method.
-The below code snippet explains how to filter multiple columns dyanmically in Gantt.
+The below code snippet explains how to filter multiple columns dynamically in Gantt.

 {% highlight js %}